laher/neorg-codecap/README.md

-# neorg-capture
+# neorg-codecapture

     **PRE-ALPHA** - breaking changes incoming soon.

-Super basic capture module for neorg.
-I just want to capture a TODO with a popup.
+Super basic capture module for neorg, for capturing notes referring to code.

+I just want to capture a TODO with a popup, which captures the file/line, and its associated git URL.

 NOTE: this is just a quick hack while the neorg-gtd feature is unavailable.
-Once it's ready, I won't need this any more.
+Maybe this will be superceded or eventually be reworked on top of GTD.

 ## Commands

-- `:Neorg capture popup` - opens a small popup where you enter a todo.
+- `:Neorg codecap popup` - opens a small popup where you enter a todo.
 The todo ends up in a workspace file called `inbox.norg`
-- `:Neorg capture inbox` - opens your inbox file
+- `:Neorg codecap inbox` - opens your inbox file

 ## Config